RadiantTechLtd/Guides/0 Environment Setup/chapters/10 Rust/README.md

 `Rust` is a systems programming language developed by Mozilla.
 It was first released in 2010 and has since gained popularity among developers for its performance, reliability, and safety.

-`Rust` is designed to provide a balance between low-level control and high-level abstractions, making it a good choice for systems programming tasks such as building operating systems, web browsers, and game engines.
+`Rust` is designed to provide a balance between low-level control and high-level abstractions, making it a good choice for systems programming tasks such as building numerical simulations, game engines and operating systems.

 Some key features of `Rust` include: